p-costa/SNaC/README.md

 **SNaC** is [**CaNS**](https://github.com/p-costa/CaNS) spelled backwards, and is a code for massively-parallel direct numerical simulations (DNS) of fluid flows. *SNaC* aims at combining the versatility of a multi-block DNS solver, with the FFT-based acceleration used in CaNS.

-Indeed, a **multi-block** implementation of *SNaC* has been recently developed in branch [`multi_block`](https://github.com/p-costa/SNaC/tree/multi_block).
-Moreover, if the geometry has one homogeneous direction with constant grid spacing, branch [`multi_block_fft`](https://github.com/p-costa/SNaC/tree/multi_block) implements a very fast solver that exploits FFTs in this direction.
-This is SNaC's *warp drive* :rocket:, as yields a huge speedup in wall-clock time per time step.
+The solver is able to simulate the flow in any three-dimensional multi-block structured Cartesian grid.
+However,  if the geometry has one homogeneous, 'extruded' direction with constant grid spacing, SNaC can use a very fast solver that exploits FFTs in this direction.
+This is SNaC's *warp drive* :rocket:, as it yields a huge speedup in wall-clock time per time step.

 ## News